g-w1/blog/_drafts/2021-3-08-elf-linux.md

 ```
 ❯ objdump -D ./code
-./code:     file format elf64-x86-64
+./code:     file format ELF64-x86-64
 ```

-This is because it does not have any sections, section headers, or a section header string table.
+This is because it does not have any sections (well it technically has one, the executable code), section headers, or a section header string table.

-To get output with objdump we must do all 3.
+To get output with objdump we must add all 3.
 Additionally, this will allow us to have different sections for bss, data, and text (code).

 A section header goes after the sections (data, bss, text, shstrtab, strtab, rodata).